rmorabia/radhika.dev/src/posts/leading.md

 ---
-title: "Reflections on leading my first major project"
+title: "Reflections on leading a major project"
 date: "2021-03-28"
 ---